mhannum72/mylunch/README.md

 Personal project: a website where people can upload pictures of their meals.

+Next up:
+* Implement the actual 'delete' code in node.js
+* Implement the 'prev-page' code in node.js

 TODO - keep in the back of your mind:

 verify that the jquery onclick works correctly for replacing prev and next pages ..